sdmp/sdmp.github.io/docs/session/index.md

 After both nodes have exchanged connection messages, they have the necessary information to calculate the shared session key and to verify the signature of the message.

-For the connection, all traffic after this point must be encrypted using this calculated key.
+After this point, all connection network traffic must be encrypted using this established key.

 ### Transmitting data